-- NEW: Denver police ask the public for help in their investigation
+- Denver police ask the public for help in their investigation

 - It appears the bar was set on fire to hide the bodies inside, investigators say

 - "Each victim's body showed obvious signs of trauma," police say

 - Four women and one man were killed

 Denver police opened a homicide case Wednesday after firefighters found five people dead inside a bar that was set ablaze.

 Police said they believe the bar was set on fire to mask the homicides inside.

 "We'd like to say this was an isolated incident, but I can't say that with any certainty," Denver Police Chief Robert White said Wednesday afternoon as he asked members of the public to help investigators.